Xv-yn/University/MIMI2002/week2.md

 Transmission is dependent on:

-- The number of virsu particles shed
+- The number of virus particles shed
 - Number of virus particles required to infect a new host
 - Stability of virus in the environemnt (how long can it live outside the host)